 American Motors was always the company that dared to be different.
 Even at the height of the muscle car era when 4-seaters were selling as quickly as Ford, GM, and Chrysler could make them, AMC decided the time was right for a 2-seat pony car.
 The result was the AMX.

 At first glance, the interior may seem black, but it's actually correct code 931 charcoal gray.
 The 2-seat platform was probably an answer to a question that nobody was asking in 1969, but it gave the AMX a unique position in the market and there's no arguing that sliding into any bright red 2-seater is a thrilling experience.
 The instruments are housed in deep, round pods directly ahead of the driver, including a 6000 RPM tach, with the two air vents in the dash now filled with mechanical Auto Meter oil pressure and coolant temperature gauges.
-There's also a Kenwood stereo fitted just below and it appears to be wearing original AMC knobs, which is kind of neat, too.
+There's also a modern JVC AM/FM/CD/Aux/Bluetooth stereo fitted just below as well.
 Overall, the interior is nicely finished, with a blend of old and new to create a fun driving environment.
-And for cargo, thereпїЅs no muscle car as versatile as this with its large rear area and full-sized trunk.
+And for cargo, there's no muscle car as versatile as this with its large rear area and full-sized trunk.